 Regardless of whether they are a native or non-native English speaker, everyone who knows the language can agree that English spelling is frustratingly difficult.

-English is anything but phonetic when it comes to spelling.
+English is anything but phonetic when it comes to spelling, english lessons will teach you that.

 This means that those learning to speak the language can rarely rely on English pronunciation to help them spell a word.